nicholbs/TryHackMe/Report.md

 The report outlines how excessive user rights constitute foothold
 for attackers to exploit a windows infrastructure.
 Readers will alltogether learn the importance of exercising appropriate group policies for users.
-Furthermore the attackers methodology is bestoved focus on to demonstrate the mentality needed
+Furthermore the attackers methodology is bestoved focus to demonstrate the mentality needed
-from administrator when implementing active directory domain services.
+from administrator when implementing security systems in their network.

-Vulnerabilities explored in this report are all available in the metasploit framework.
+Exploits explored in this report are all available in the metasploit framework.
 Moreover, Metasploit consists of scripts assembled together into a single framework.
-The framework serves as an ease of access tool to penetration test networks and proficiency in computer systems is not required.
+The framework serves as an ease of access tool for penetration testing networks, proficiency in computer systems is not required.
 This report will only use tools obtainable through metasploit.
 With this in mind, one could argue that any user pose a security threat and should be given rights accordingly.